cefet-rj-dal/tspredit/examples/normalization/ts_norm_an.md

+Adaptive normalization: AN centers and scales each window or time point using time‑varying statistics, typically computed via moving averages or exponentially weighted averages.
+This mitigates slow level/scale drift so models focus on local shape rather than absolute magnitude.

 Objective: Apply adaptive normalization (moving average/EMA) to handle distribution shifts over time and observe the effect on the target.

 ``` r